Supply chain & data: reliability, performance, growth drivers

 Digitize and centralize information flows.
 Implement automated controls (consistency, anomalies, cross-validations).
 Integrate verification into daily processes rather than as an additional constraint.

-4. What concrete economic benefits can we expect?
+4. What concrete economic benefits can be expected?

-Reduction of invoicing errors and associated costs.
+Reduction of billing errors and associated costs.
 Optimization of inventory and cash flow.
-Improvement of regulatory compliance deadlines.
+Improvement of regulatory compliance timelines.
 Access to financial aid or regulatory benefits conditional on data reliability.

-5. How is traceability a lever for performance and no longer a constraint?
+5. How is traceability a lever for performance rather than a constraint?

-Traceability provides complete visibility of flows, enabling: improved cost management, more precise cash flow management, and secure growth (as shown by the example of Chantelle).
+Traceability offers complete visibility into flows, enabling: improved cost management, more precise cash flow management, and securing growth (as shown by the example of Chantelle).

 6. Which actors should be involved in this transformation?

-This is not just a technological project but a collective approach: General management, Supply chain, finance and IT management, Suppliers and logistics partners, Experts and external technological partners.
+This is not just a technological project but a collective approach: General management, Supply chain, finance and IT management, Suppliers and logistics partners, Experts and external technology partners.

-7. What is the risk if we do not make our data reliable?
+7. What is the risk if you do not ensure the reliability of your data?

 Loss of economic opportunities (subsidies, regulatory relief).
-Additional costs due to errors or duplication.
-Difficulty complying with new regulations.
-Loss of competitiveness in the face of more agile and transparent competitors.
+Additional costs related to errors or duplication.
+Difficulty in complying with new regulations.
+Loss of competitiveness against more agile and transparent competitors.

 8. Where to start to launch a data transformation in the supply chain?

-Carry out an audit of the existing system (quality and data sources).
-Identify critical processes to be made more reliable as a priority.
-Define clear KPIs to manage progress.
-Use appropriate technological solutions such as e-SCM Solutions.
+Conduct an audit of the existing system (quality and data sources).
+Identify critical processes to prioritize for improvement.
+Define clear KPIs to monitor progress.
+Leverage appropriate technological solutions such as e-SCM Solutions.